Lochcarron

 Lochcarron (Loch Carrann) is a village, community and civil parish in the Wester Ross area of Highland, Scotland.
 It has a population of 923.

+History

+The land of Lochcarron was formerly in the hands of clan Macdonald of Glengarry.
+The land then fell into the hands of Seaforth Lord Kintail in the early 1600s.
+The first Presbyterian minister settled in 1726, and found his life often in danger due to the conflict he faced by the locals.

+In the 1830s, the population of Lochcarron was about 500 people.
+Most families had between 5 or 6 children.
+The prominent language was Gaelic, with a large proportion of the younger population knowing English too.

+The original parish church was built in 1751, but by the 1830s it had fallen into disrepair and was condemned by the Presbytery.
+A new church, Lochcarron Old Parish Church, was built in 1836.
+It is now deconsecrated.

 Locality

 The name Lochcarron is also applied to the collection of small settlements strung out along Loch Carron, a sea loch on the west coast of Ross and Cromarty.
 The village stretches for almost 2 mi, meandering along the shore of the loch.
 It means "Loch of rough water".
 In the 19th Century the village was named Janetown, then Jeantown.
 The local newspaper, An Carrannach, is published on a monthly basis.

 Lochcarron is a central location for hillwalking and touring the West Coast Highlands, including the Torridon, Plockton and Skye regions.
 Close to the village lies the Bealach na Bà road (Gaelic: Pass of the cattle), which links Applecross to the rest of the mainland.
 It is a road popular with tourists, drivers, and motorcyclists alike for its scenery and hairpin bends.